Robert Gottlieb

 Robert Adams Gottlieb (April 29, 1931 – June 14, 2023) was an American writer and editor.
 He was the editor-in-chief of Simon & Schuster, Alfred A. Knopf, and The New Yorker.

 Gottlieb joined Simon & Schuster in 1955 as an editorial assistant to Jack Goodman, the editorial director.
 At Simon & Schuster, Gottlieb became editorial director within five years and drew attention for the publishing phenomenon of Catch-22.

 In 1968, Gottlieb—along with advertising and marketing executives Nina Bourne and Anthony Schulte—moved to Alfred A. Knopf as editor-in-chief; soon after, he became president.
 He left in 1987 to succeed William Shawn as editor of The New Yorker, staying in that position until 1992.
 After his departure from The New Yorker, Gottlieb returned to Alfred A. Knopf as editor ex officio.

 Gottlieb was a frequent contributor to The New York Review of Books, The New Yorker, and The New York Times Book Review, and had been the dance critic for The New York Observer from 1999 until 2020.
 While at Simon & Schuster and Knopf, he notably edited books by Joseph Heller, Jessica Mitford, Lauren Bacall, Salman Rushdie, Toni Morrison, John le Carré, and Robert Caro, among others.

 Early life and education

 Robert Gottlieb was born in 1931 to a Jewish family in Manhattan, New York City, where he grew up on the Upper West Side.
 His middle name was given to him in honor of his uncle, Arthur Adams, who is now known to have been a Soviet spy.
 While a child at summer camp, Gottlieb's bookish tendencies led him to a friendship with E.L.
 Doctorow.

-Gottlieb attended the Birch Wathen School and graduated from Columbia University in 1952, Phi Beta Kappa.
+Gottlieb attended the Birch Wathen School and graduated from Columbia University in 1952, Phi Beta Kappa, and was a member of the Philolexian Society.

 He received a graduate degree from Cambridge University in 1954.